ttscoff/planter-cli/src/_README.md

 By default files that already exist in the destination directory are not overwritten, and merging allows you to add missing parts to a Rakefile or Makefile, for example.

-If `ask` is specified, a memu will be provided on the command line asking how to handle a file.
+If `ask` is specified, a menu will be provided on the command line asking how to handle a file.
 If the file doesn't already exist, you will be asked only whether to copy the file or not.
 If it does exist, `overwrite` and `merge` options will be added.

 ### Regex replacements